Eastern Canada in the Fall

 The afternoon train back to Montreal takes just three hours and we will arrive in this cosmopolitan city in time for a leisurely evening.

 Montreal is a charming city – very French in atmosphere – and we have a free day here.
-A good public transport system, including a metro, makes getting around easy and there is an excellent value day ticket for these services.
-The hill behind the city (Mont Royal) is now a large public park from which there are superb views of Montreal and the river beyond.
+A good public transport system, including a metro modelled on the Paris style, makes getting around easy and there is an excellent value day ticket for these services.
+The hill behind the city (Mont Royal) is now a large public park from which there are superb views of the city and river beyond.
+This is easily accessed by public transport.

 A private coach will take us on the next leg of our journey to Cochrane in Northern Ontario.
 Although a small town, Cochrane has some importance as the main distribution centre for the region.
 Our hotel here is attached to the railway station.

 We continue north on the “Polar Bear Express” to Moosonee.
 This is not a tourist route except for a few short weeks in the high summer and the railway is an essential part of life as Moosonee is 150 miles north of the nearest main road.
-The town is situated on James Bay (part of Hudson Bay) and has a population of just 1,360, mostly First Nation Cree.
-We have three hours here before the return to Cochrane – time, if you wish, to take a boat over to the Cree settlement at Moose Factory.
+The town is situated on James Bay (part of Hudson Bay) and has a population of just 1360, mostly First Nation Cree.
+We have three hours here before the return to Cochrane.
+There is catering on the train in both directions.

-This morning we visit the Polar Bear sanctuary which is close to our hotel followed by an afternoon coach transfer to our next overnight stop at Hearst.
+This morning we visit the Polar Bear sanctuary which is close to our hotel followed by an afternoon coach transfer to Timmins Airport for domestic flights to Sault Ste Marie via Toronto Island.

 A two hour train journey brings us to the breathtaking Niagara Falls and there is ample time for sightseeing before our return, also by rail.
 Options at Niagara Falls include a “Maid of the Mist” boat trip to the foot of the falls or perhaps a walk behind the falls on a specially constructed walkway.
 Or you can, of course, simply stand at Table Rock alongside the falls and be amazed!